Snazzah/slash-create/docs/examples/lambda.md

 ### Additional notes
 - Please note that **syncing your commands in the Lambda handler is not recommended** because AWS will destroy and recreate your execution environment as needed, which could lead to a lot of unnecessary requests to the Discord API.
   - A more efficient approach would be to create a separate function for syncing the commands and removing `syncCommands()` from the handler.
+- Unlike when running a bot user, AWS Lambda and other endpoint webhooks use a traditional HTTP request/response architecture.
+  - This means you only have the ability to send a single response (`.defer()` or `.send()`) for each incoming interaction.
+  - For the same reason, a `.defer()` will not be actually sent until the lambda terminates, so you shouldn't perform a long-running operation after you `.defer()`.
+  - If you need to defer and *then* send a follow-up, you will have call `.defer()`, and then trigger some sort of side effect that calls one of the non-response methods such as `.sendFollowUp()` **from another source**.
+  - For example, with Lambda, you will likely need to invoke a second, different lambda, pass it a payload that includes the interaction you're handling, and then call `.defer()`.
+  - This second lambda can then perform a long-running query and then call `.sendFollowUp()`